 CNA training lasts an average of 4 to 12+ weeks broken down into classroom and clinical hours per state regulations.
 After completing a state-approved CNA program, most states require students to pass a state-given written or oral test, with successful completion of required hands-on skills demonstrations, to meet state certification exam and license requirements.
 After that, they will usually start off in easier positions as a personal care assistant, and some medical environments even offer training programs for their staff.

 CNAs are required to complete continuing education credits needed every 1 to 2 years to keep certification status active.
 Therefore, most facilities that hire CNAs will provide these continuing education credit hours on the job.

 Each CNA must also pass a criminal background check, drug test, and physical exam.

 Best Ways to Find Hospital or Other Facility Nurse’s Aide Positions

 Healthcare facilities or a home care agency often list job openings in the newspaper, online, and by word of mouth.
 CNAs can also use many free online job search sites and lists.
 A well-written resume, combined with relevant work experience and proof of completing a caregiver certification course, can help land the best jobs.

 Temporary staffing agencies often get knowledge of new job postings first.
 These agencies take a cut of the employee’s pay, but they provide many job search and preparation services.

 Check with local senior community services, leave applications at healthcare facilities, rehab centers, doctor’s offices, walk-in clinics, and respond to job listings via newspapers and other information media sources.
 Many businesses and libraries have community bulletin boards that job seekers can use.
-Many hospitals, nursing homes, and other facilities offer training and assistance with job placement.
+Many hospitals, nursing homes, and other facilities offer caregiver training courses, and even assistance with job placement.